Changed + Fed Case Study

 Sleek was born from knowing that users of this app would want something easy to use if they are on the go.
 So the UI should be simple and sleek.

-We presented Quilt Baby and Sleek Baby to the clients.
-They wanted us to combine the 2.
+We presented Quilt Baby and Sleek Baby as 2 art directions to the clients.
+They loved both and wanted us to combine the two.

 Typography & Colour